kristenvaccaro/human-ai/assignments.md

 [Materials](https://github.com/kristenvaccaro/CSE190-HW3)

 #### Homework #4
-Due Friday October 21, 5PM
+Due Week 4 Friday 5PM

 You will design interactions to support recourse and contestability for hate speech detection on social media.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW4)

 #### Homework #5
-Due Friday October 28, 5PM
+Due Week 5 Friday 5PM

 You will design interactions around voice and image AI-generated content.
 Will be released Friday October 21.